 White marks on baby teeth can be a sign of fluorosis, and it's important to get it diagnosed early on.
 This way, you can take measures to moderate your child's fluoride consumption before it does any further damage to teeth that are still growing.

-You can read more about the development of children’s teeth in our milk teeth article.
+You can read more about the development of children's teeth in our milk teeth guide.